MiroslavIvanov8/MiroslavIvanov8/README.md

 - :technologist: I love using Software as a solution for every `Problem`.
 - 💥: I am also learning Front-End, especially `HTML&CSS` along with `JavaScript` .

-- :mailbox:How to reach me: [LinkedIn](https://www.linkedin.com/in/miroslav-ivanov-969321263/) or litiers3@gmail.com
+- :mailbox: How to reach me: [LinkedIn](https://www.linkedin.com/in/miroslav-ivanov-969321263/) or litiers3@mail.com

 ---